oarmstrong/olint/README.md

 GitHub actions has been documented here but this should be useable by other CI systems as long as it allows for the running of docker containers.

+`olint` will clone itself to `/tmp/olint` when it runs to ensure that it always runs with the latest available configuration for that version.
+Don't worry, breaking changes will always result in a version bump; your CI pipelines won't suddenly break due to a breaking change in `olint`.

 ### CLI

 There are no options available. `olint` will recursively lint all files that it